What Does the Research Say?

 Two studies have reported that drinking may be associated with an increased prevalence of acne, but both studies were observational and relied on self-reported survey responses and thus the data must be interpreted with

-The first study, published in 2011, examined 1236 subjects with acne and reported that drinking was a strong risk factor for acne, and that this link was stronger in males than in females.1
+The first study, published in International Journal of Dermatology in 2011, examined 1236 subjects with acne and reported that drinking was a strong risk factor for acne, and that this link was stronger in males than in females.1

 A final study, published in 2014, came to a different conclusion that alcohol consumption was not linked with acne, however, since the data from the study was not reported, it is difficult to evaluate the quality or significance of the results.3